JoanComasFdz/aws-lambda-dotnet6/LambdaReceivesSNSEvent/src/LambdaReceivesSNSEvent/Readme.md

 # Access via SNS
 As of now, Lambda only supports ```Standard SNS``` topics.

-To create one, follow the steps in [LambdaReceivesSQSEvent Readme.md](../../../LambdaReceivesSQSEvent/src/LambdaReceivesSQSEvent/Readme.md), selecting ```FIFO``` type.
+To create one, follow the steps in [LambdaReceivesSQSEvent Readme.md](../../../LambdaReceivesSQSEvent/src/LambdaReceivesSQSEvent/Readme.md).

 ## By hand
 ### Create a topic